Cock a doodle doo: Lyrics

-And knows not what to do.

 Origins

 The first two lines were used to mock the cockerel's (rooster in US) "crow".
 The first full version recorded was in Mother Goose's Melody, published in London around 1765.
 By the mid-nineteenth century, when it was collected by James Orchard Halliwell, it was very popular and three additional verses, perhaps more recent in origin, had been added: